geohot/qira/README.md

 <pre>
 Ubuntu 14.04 and 16.04 supported out of the box.
 18.04 is having a problem with building QEMU
-See QEMU source at https://github.com/geohot/qemu to fix.
+See QEMU source at https://github.com/geohot/qemu on branch qira to fix.

 Non Linux hosts may run the rest of QIRA, but cannot run the QEMU tracer.
 Very limited support for Mac OS X and Windows natively.
-Though the Docker image in docker/ should work.
+The Docker image in docker should work everywhere.
 </pre>

 ## Installing release